Call for Papers

 - Data protection certification

 - Economics of privacy and personal data

 - Issues of third countries interest

 In order to encourage participation of young researchers, the submission of papers by students is encouraged.
-These papers will be treated as thoroughly as full papers, but can be shorter (up to 4000 words) and reflect novel thinking that might not have been fully elaborated just yet.
+These papers will be treated as thoroughly as full papers, but can be shorter (up to 4000 words, excluding bibliography and appendices) and reflect novel thinking that might not have been fully elaborated just yet.

-In addition to student papers, short papers are invited as this call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
-Short papers should be up to 4000 words and should not overlap with work published elsewhere.
+In addition to student papers, short papers are also invited as this call is open to anyone who has a sketch of an idea, opinion or a call for collaboration.
+Short papers should be up to 4000 words, excluding bibliography and appendices and should not overlap with work published elsewhere.

 Review and Publication

 All submissions will be thoroughly reviewed by our PC members.
-We aim at minimal 3, average 4, reviews per paper.
-Authors must submit their papers according to conditions and within the deadline communicated on the conference web site.
+We aim at minimum 3 reviews per paper.
+Authors must submit their papers according to conditions and within the deadline indicated below.